Pioneers of flooring innovation, Broadlume's technology powers the industry with everything retailers need to run a modern flooring business.

 Broadlume provides flooring retailers the tools and support they need to compete with big-box stores.
 Although Broadlume isn’t completely alone in some of what it offers — including website creation support, CRM, and flooring visualization — it is the only company that can say it does it all.
 Unlike its main competitors, who provide either general marketing services or go all-in on a specific tool, Broadlume offers an all-in-one platform that gives flooring retailers everything they need in a single, convenient place.

 It was clear that Broadlume is uniquely positioned to be a leading authority in the flooring industry.
 So, driven to unlock the greater potential of its customers, Broadlume had to take care to speak their language, too.
 Although retailers may be well-trained in the parlance of flooring terminology, they might not be as fluent in tech-speak — at least, not yet.
-With this in mind, we recommended that Broadlume’s communications be simple and approachable, yet still adventurous.
+With this in mind, we recommended that Broadlume’s verbal identity be simple and approachable, yet still adventurous.
 And to further cement its position as a thought leader space, Broadlume should be inclusive of its audience and their aspirations.
 In speaking the same language, Broadlume and its customers are empowered to change the flooring industry together.

 The Broadlume mark makes a direct connection to Broadlume's name and its purpose: the shining light of the flooring technology industry.
 It harkens to Broadlume's ability to guide, strengthen, and create a path where there wasn't one.
 It is simple yet sophisticated.
 It is modern yet timeless.